RKNF404/chromium-hardening-guide/README.md

 \
 [Cromite also does not enable CFI on Android](https://github.com/uazo/cromite/issues/1537).
 It used to, but it caused issues.
 \
-There are many points and gripes to pick at with Cromite, and it is mostly feature redundant with Brave which is more established, more feature rich, and better maintained.
-Not that Brave is a good option, but it has more to offer for less risk.
+Cromite from what I have seen is mostly feature redundant with Brave, not that Brave is a good option, but it has more to offer.
 Most of my criticisms about Brave equally apply here, some to greater degrees, some to lesser.
-Point is, this isn't any more a "security-focused" option than Brave, and Brave really isn't security-focused.
+Point is, this isn't any more a security-focused option compared to Brave, and Brave isn't a security-focused option.

 #### Trivalent